Housing & Residence Life

 We have found, and no doubt you will, value from the unique experiences that residence hall living provides.
 Our staff recognizes that residence hall living is an intregral part of the educational process.

 Whether you live in a traditional hall or suite, our commitment is to provide you with a healthy, clean and safe environment.

-It is the policy of the University that, space permitting, all students who have earned 93 hours or less must live in University-operated residence halls unless they commute from the home of a parent or legal guardian.
+It is the policy of the University that, space permitting, all students who have achieved 21 years of age prior to the start of the academic year and earned 93 hours or less must live in University-operated residence halls unless they commute from the home of a parent or legal guardian.
 A local resident is defined as a person residing within 60 miles of the University.
 All requests for waivers of the policy must be directed in writing to the Director of Housing and Residence Life.

 Our residence hall staff is here to provide information, counseling and programming for residents.
 By choosing to live in the residence halls, you will be at the center of campus activity, close to classes and dining facilities, and right in the midst of many social activities!